ck66/wpcdn/wp-content/plugins/wp-clone-by-wp-academy/readme.txt

 * NEVER overwrite an installation for which you do not have an alternate backup source (e.g. a cPanel backup).
 Normally you would restore the backup onto a fresh WP installation on another host or on a subdomain.
 If the restore fails your destination site might become unusable, so be prepared to enter cPanel and then destroy / recreate the new installation if necessary.
 * DO NOT use our backup plugin on WP Engine or any hosting system with proprietary operating system.
 Instead, use their built-in backup tools.
 * Large sites (>2GB) might take as long as an hour to backup and migrate.
 Sites of 250 MB or less should take no more than a minute or two to backup, depending on your server.
 * We recommend you deactivate and delete page caching, security and maybe redirection plugins before you migrate, and re-install them on the new site, if necessary.
 In general, delete all unnecessary plugins and data from your site before you backup.
 You can also use the "Exclude directories" option if you have large media files, which you can then copy back to the new site with FTP.
 * How to copy from local server to your hosted website: Create a backup of the local site in the usual way, then save the backup file (right-click > Save) to your local disk.
 Upload this file to the root directory of your destination website and then use this url in the “Restore” dialog of the new site: http://yourdomain.com/<name of the backup file.zip>.

 = Help Video =

-(Old video, but may still be helpful; we’ll replace it with an updated one soon)

 [youtube http://www.youtube.com/watch?v=xN5Ffhyn4Ao]

 = Credits =
-WP Backup uses functions from the "Safe Search and Replace on Database with Serialized Data" script first written by David Coveney of Interconnect IT Ltd (UK) http://www.davidcoveney.com or http://www.interconnectit.com and released under the WTFPL http://sam.zoy.org/wtfpl/.
+WP Clone uses functions from the "Safe Search and Replace on Database with Serialized Data" script first written by David Coveney of Interconnect IT Ltd (UK) http://www.davidcoveney.com or http://www.interconnectit.com and released under the WTFPL http://sam.zoy.org/wtfpl/.
 Partial script with full changelog is placed inside 'lib/files' directory.

-Thank you for reading this far.
-Please don’t forget to [contribute to create a kick-ass plugin](https://sellcodes.com/q1OGuSox).
-Thank you!
 == Installation ==

 1. Navigate to Plugins > Add New